 The Bulgari Resort Bali is a lavish all-villa property set on a stunning cliff top location in Uluwatu.
 With uninterrupted views over the Indian Ocean from all villas and a private stretch of beach, it is an ideal spot for a relaxing Balinese retreat.

 Blending the traditional Balinese style with contemporary Italian design, the Bulgari Resort Bali is an exclusive hideaway on Bali's southernmost tip.
 Perched on the top of a cliff above Uluwatu's renowned surfing waves , Indian Ocean views can be enjoyed from all villas and mansions.
 Designed by renowned architect Antonio Citterio, it mixes dark mahoganies with a Balinese details.
 There's plenty of open space here, ensuring guests can soak up the balmy Balinese air.
-Featuring the notoriously sleek Bulgari design and superb service, this is the ideal secluded retreat for the discerning traveler.
+Featuring the notoriously sleek Bulgari design and superb service, this is the ideal secluded retreat for the discerning traveller.

 Nestled between the cliff and the ocean, all villas are hidden behind natural volcanic stone walls giving the property an extremely private feel whilst the clifftop ocean views are amongst the best on the island.
 All villas offers private plunge pools and direct ocean views.
 The mansions are perfect for groups of friends or multi-generational families, available in two to five bedroom configurations.